 We know that cuckoo birds lay their eggs in the host bird nests.
 Cuckoo birds first select the host bird nests.
 Then the main job of female cuckoo birds is to go to every selected host bird nest and mimic the color, pattern, and size.
 This is an important step; in this step, the chance of rejection of cuckoo egg in the other bird nest is decreased.
 So, productivity is increased.
 By chance, host birds identify that some eggs differ from their own eggs, then there are two ways to choose decision.
 The first way is that they can throw the cuckoo egg from their own nest.
 The second way is that they can move from their own nest and build their nest in a new place [15].
 Cuckoo birds select the host bird nests in a way that they recently laid their eggs in their nest.
 Cuckoo bird eggs are hatched by the host birds slightly earlier than host bird eggs.
 When the cuckoo bird babies come out from their eggs, their first job is to throw the host birds eggs.
 They do this action because it increases the probability of getting food from the host birds.
+It is found from a study that the cuckoo chicks imitate the host birds call that increases the probability of getting food from host birds.
 Every egg defines a solution, and the cuckoo egg gives a new solution.
-The main motive of cuckoo bird egg should be superior to the host bird egg.
+The main motive of cuckoo birds is to change their own eggs with the host bird egg.
+The strategy to replace the host bird egg is that the cuckoo bird egg should be superior to the host bird egg.
 For simplicity of the problem, we first assumed that in every nest, there is one egg.
 This can be extended further where we can take more number of eggs in every nest.
 At that time, we will find a set of solutions [16-19].

 CSA is a metaheuristic optimization process, and it has three main rules.
 First, the cuckoo birds choose the host bird nest randomly and lay their eggs.
 The second rule is that the fittest egg will go to the next generation.
 The third rule is that the host bird nest is constant.
 Host birds may or may not detect the cuckoo bird eggs, and the probability is $P_a \in [0,1]$.
 If the host bird identifies the cuckoo bird egg, then there are two possibilities [20].
 That is depicted in the picture below.
 Here compare with the host bird nest, first n general initial population is generated.
 Then cuckoo birds choose k nest randomly.
 Host birds nest contain their own eggs.
 Cuckoo birds observe those nests and try to find the nearest similarity with their own eggs to the host bird nests.
 This comparison of choosing the appropriate nest for laying their eggs depends on the color and fitness of cuckoo's eggs with the fitness of host birds eggs.
-After completion of this process, host birds come and notice that their own eggs can sustain.
+After completion of this process, host birds come and notice that their own eggs are healthy or not.
+If they find any dissimilarity of their own eggs in terms of fitness value, then they make a tough decision.
 If the eggs' fitness value is less than their own laid eggs, then they throw those eggs, and only higher valued eggs can sustain.
 In the other scenario, if they see the fitness value of most of the eggs are less, then they leave that nest and built a new nest.